eminent02/Weather-Data-Pipeline/README.md

 # Building an Automated Weather Data Pipeline with Airflow: From Ingestion to Data Warehouse
-This project aims to automate the collection and processing of real-time weather data through a data pipeline.
-The pipeline utilizes Airflow, an open-source platform, to orchestrate the workflow from data ingestion to storage in a data warehouse.
+This project aims to automate the collection and processing of real-time weather data using Airflow, an open-source platform for workflow management.
+The pipeline orchestrates the entire workflow, from data ingestion to storage in a data warehouse.

 ## Features
 * Integration with OpenWeatherMap API for retrieving real-time weather data.